gelatodigital/gelato-smart-wallet-sdk-morpho-demo/README.md

    - Copy `.env.local.example` to `.env.local`
    - Fill in the required environment variables

-Note:- Currently the demo is configured to ethereum sepolia
+Note:- Currently the demo is configured to base sepolia

 ```env
 NEXT_PUBLIC_DYNAMIC_ENVIRONMENT_ID=your-dynamic-environment-id